 2) Scope 3 Emissions Reporting

 Scope 3 emissions, or value chain emissions, often account for 80-90% of a company’s total GHG impact.
 Because they stem from activities you don’t directly own, such as manufacturing and consumers’ use of your products, Scope 3 emissions are much more challenging to measure, report, and manage than Scopes 1-2.

 That said, tackling Scope 3 is critical if we want to keep the 1.5°C dream alive.
 The good news is that businesses are becoming increasingly aware of the importance of Scope 3.
-We noticed a significant uptick in reporting on the operational categories of Scope 3 this year, such as business travel, waste, and employee commuting.
+We noticed a significant uptick in reporting on the operational categories of Scope 3 in 2022, such as business travel, waste, and employee commuting.